miguel-saiph/tubesoft-test-miguel-lillo/README.md

  The timer can be paused/resumed.

- When the finish button is pressed, it will store the time in a database and show the previous records.
+ When the finish button is clicked, it will store the time in a database and show the previous records.

 ## Technologies
 - NodeJS